Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-11-tools.md

 or when you can't defer your meta-expertise to other experts, you will want to follow some meta-principles that will help you identify actual experts while rejecting frauds who disguise as experts.
-One technique is to ask the potential expert to explain to you the issues at stake, and counter the objections that you may have gleaned from various sources.
+One technique is to ask the potential expert to explain the issues at stake to you and other meta-experts, and to counter the objections that you may have gleaned from various sources.
 Lacking the expertise yourself, you may not be able to fully judge their expert knowledge and opinion on the topic;
 yet, their ability to cogently explain the issues and address objections